kushanii/jekyll-now/about.md

 ### Contact me

 I would love to read your comments and questions.
-I can be reached at  iskender {at} iskender [dot] ee
+I can be reached at  hi {at} iskender [dot] ee